rti-capture/rtiduino-sw/README.md

 # rtiduino-sw
-Ardiono software for the RTI LED controller
+Arduino software for the RTI LED controller by University of Southampton